-If you are in the pursuit of ultimate tone.
+If you are in pursuit of ultimate tone and sound quality.
 And the type of guitarist that is concerned about every component of their rig.
 Then, These Mogami Gold patch cables are for you.

 However, any guitarist looking to invest in their rig and pedalboard will definitely benefit from these patch cables.
 When it comes to guitar cables of all types, there are none more desirable than those made by Mogami.